Kubernetes Observability Stack

 What it is

 A production observability stack for Kubernetes workloads.
-Prometheus collects metrics, Loki stores logs, Jaeger traces service calls, Kiali shows Istio traffic, and Grafana ties the signals into dashboards and alerts.
+I built it end to end: Prometheus collects metrics, Loki stores logs, Jaeger traces service calls, Kiali shows Istio traffic, and Grafana ties the signals into dashboards and alerts.

 I also deployed Uptime Kuma on a separate AWS Lightsail instance.
 It checks each customer HTTPS domain from outside the EKS account and hosts a public status page customers can use during incidents.